Barbara, The Dinosaur, and the Water Horse: Chapter 1

 Chapter One: The Deep Sea

 Meters of seaweed was not enough to become human.
 Birds collected pieces of hair and string for their nests, yet still remained birds.
-The next step was the fiercest of them all - the water horse had to answer to the siren’s call.
-The water horse’s hooves shook with fear at the thought of the sirens.
+The next step was the fiercest of them all - the Water Horse had to answer to the siren’s call.
+The Water Horse’s hooves shook with fear at the thought of the sirens.
 They were beautiful, but had nothing much more to reveal about themselves.
-They kept their personal lives secret, just like Medusa who still lived in a cave to the south with flowing locks of venomous snakes and eyes that turned men to stone.
+The sirens kept their personal lives a secret, just like Medusa.
+She still lived in a cave to the south with flowing locks of venomous snakes and eyes that turned men to stone.
+However, most people thought she was dead.

-It was said that the siren’s were not compelling men to the death by the song, but rather what the sirens had to say within their eight part harmonies.
+It was once said that the sirens could not compel men to a gruesome death by the notes they sang alone.
+They haunted men to an unfortunate end by what the sirens had to say within their eight part harmonies.
+It was the words.
 A haunting tune.
 Perhaps they told of personal misdeeds.
-Perhaps they told of true love.
-Perhaps they told of how the men would meet their untimely deaths.
+Perhaps they spoke of true love, or rather a future the men wanted to hear.
+Perhaps they told stories of how the men would meet their untimely deaths.

-The water horse was so compelled by the depth of the sea - so compelled that when the bravest found themselves on the water horse’s back, there was no use and no point of return.
+The Water Horse was so compelled by the depth of the sea - so compelled that when the bravest humans found themselves on a water horse’s back, there was no use and no point of return.
 Kenneth held on for dear life; that was exactly his demise.
-Before he died, he did whisper, “but, my fiancé-” which made the water horse very sad, although he had no idea who she was.
+Before he died, he did whisper, “but, my fiancé-” which made the Water Horse very sad, although he had no idea who she was.

-“You’ll need more seaweed.” the first siren said.
-The siren’s cavern was coated in bioluminescence.
-Although deep into the ocean, the cave hosted a large pocket of air at its highest point and aquatic plants that resupplied oxygen to the sirens that lounged on the dry sand of the underwater beach.
+“You’ll need more seaweed,” the first siren said.
+The sirens’ cavern was coated in bioluminescence.
+Although deep into the ocean, the cave hosted a large pocket of air at its highest point.
+There were aquatic plants that kept this pocket breathable for land creatures, resupplying the oxygen for the sirens that lounged on the driest spot of the underwater beach.
 It felt like night and day, underwater and land, all at the same time.

-“This seaweed is good, but not enough.” the second one replied.
+“This seaweed is good, but it’s not enough,” the second one replied.

 A crowd of them nodded and murmured in agreement.